Undergraduate Admission to the College

 - 30 hours in the Tucson area in public, district schools.

 - 30 hours, including public, charter, and/or private schools, in or out of state.

-Mild-Moderate Disabilities, grades K-12: Use any combination of 2 recommendation letters on letterhead or our recommendation form to document experience with children or youth with disabilities.
+Mild-Moderate Disabilities, grades K-12: Use any combination of 2 recommendation letters on letterhead or our paper or online recommendation form to document experience with children or youth with disabilities.
 60 hours of experience with students with disabilities in public schools, grades K-12, are strongly encouraged but not required.
 Two total recommendations are required.

 Deaf Studies (Educational Interpreting): Deaf Studies students do not need volunteer hours; therefore, please do NOT use the recommendation form.
 You will need two original, professional letters of recommendation on the organization's letterhead.
 These letters should speak to your ASL abilities and professionalism.